verbb/footnotes/README.md

 {% endif %}
 ```

 From there, you might want to add a link that jumps readers back to their position, too.
-Each rendered string with `<sup>` has an ID prefiex with `fnref:`, ex. `fnref:1`, so you can link back to that ID from your footnote.
+Each rendered string with `<sup>` has an ID prefix with `fnref:`, ex. `fnref:1`, so you can link back to that ID from your footnote.

 ```twig
 {% if footnotes_exist() %}